-- If you want to remove Master Items from a graph in both the workspace and exported images, click Format: Page Properties, Display tab and clear the Use Master Items check box.
+- If you want to remove Master Items from a graph in both the workspace and exported images, click Format: Page..., Display tab and clear the Use Master Items check box.

 The Export Margin Offsets Dialog Box

-By default, the margins of your copied or exported graph are determined by the Margin Control in Copy Page Settings group of Tools: Options (Copy actions) or the Export Settings branch of Export Graphs (Export actions).
-Beginning with Origin 2018, you can interactively modify the default margins using the Export Margin Offsets Dialog Box.
+By default, the margins of your copied or exported graph are determined by the Margin Control in Copy Page Settings group of Preferences: Options (Copy actions) or the Export Settings branch of Export Graphs (Export actions).
+You can interactively modify the default margins using the Export Margin Offsets Dialog Box.

-- Click on the graph window (to activate) and choose Edit: Export Margin Offsets.
+- Click on the graph window (to activate) and choose Edit: Set Export Margins.
 This opens the Export Margin Offsets dialog.

-- Drag the green selection handles that appear at the page margins; or enter values into the dialog edit boxes and click Apply.
+- Drag the blue selection handles that appear at the page margins; or enter values into the dialog edit boxes and click Apply.

 Fit Page to Layer and Layer to Page

-There are two small dialog boxes -- one new, one that has been part of Origin for some time -- that are also helpful for removing white space or placing a margin around your graph before exporting:
+There are two small dialog boxes that are also helpful for removing white space or placing a margin around your graph before exporting:

 - Fit Page to Layers: Choose Graph: Fit Page to Layers to open the pfit2l dialog box.